Get velto news & updates

 How do I swap Solana tokens via a Web3 Wallet?

-With a Web3 wallet you control, connected through an interface like Velto, you can swap Solana tokens directly or through DEX aggregators inside the app.
-Just choose your tokens, set slippage, and confirm.
+With a non-custodial wallet connected through an interface like velto, you can swap Solana tokens directly or via DEX aggregators within the app.
+Select your tokens, review the slippage settings, and confirm.

 Can I swap SOL for USDC directly on Solana?

 Yes.
-You can swap SOL for USDC via Velto’s built-in swap feature.
-Your wallet signs and Solana DEX or aggregator contracts execute the trade on-chain.
+You can swap SOL for USDC via velto's built-in swap feature.
+Your wallet signs the transaction while Solana DEX or aggregator contracts execute the trade on-chain.

 What wallet do I need to swap Solana tokens?

-Any Solana-compatible wallet works, but Velto offers a smooth experience with built-in swaps.
-Connect your preferred non-custodial Solana wallet to velto and use the Swap feature to route trades from that wallet.
+Any Solana-compatible wallet works.
+Connect your preferred wallet to velto and use the Swap feature to route trades from that wallet through available DEX aggregators.

 Are there fees for swapping tokens on Solana DEXs?

-Yes, but they’re tiny.
-You’ll pay a small network fee in SOL plus a DEX liquidity fee.
-Some aggregators may also charge an additional fee. velto shows you estimated fees before you approve each swap.
+Yes, but they are minimal.
+You'll pay a small network fee in SOL plus a DEX liquidity fee.
+Some aggregators may also apply an additional fee. velto displays estimated fees before you approve each swap.

 What is slippage in Solana swaps and how can I avoid it?

-Slippage is when the final swap price differs from the expected price.
-To minimize it, use platforms with strong liquidity and set a reasonable slippage tolerance. velto provides default slippage settings and shows estimated price impact, but you should always adjust based on market conditions.
+Slippage is the difference between the expected and actual swap price.
+To minimise it, use platforms with strong liquidity and set a reasonable tolerance.
+Velto provides default slippage settings and shows estimated price impact, but you should adjust based on the specific token and market conditions at the time.

 Why is my Solana token swap transaction failing?

-Common reasons include low SOL balance for fees, too-tight slippage settings, or network congestion.
-Velto flags these issues before they cause failures where possible, but sometimes you may still need to wait for better conditions or tweak your settings.
+Common reasons include an insufficient SOL balance for fees, slippage set too low for the current liquidity conditions, or temporary network congestion.
+If you're doing it through velto, it flags these issues before they cause failures where possible, but you may still need to wait for better conditions or adjust your settings.

 Is swapping Solana tokens safe on decentralized exchanges?

-Yes, as long as you use trusted platforms and verified token contracts.
-Velto makes this easier with curated token lists and built-in swaps, but there is always smart-contract, market, and operational risk, so you should still do your own checks.
+Yes, when you use established platforms and verify token contracts.
+Velto makes this easier with curated token lists and integrated swap routing, but smart-contract, market, and operational risk always exist in DeFi.
+Do your own checks before trading unfamiliar assets.

 Do I need SOL to pay fees when swapping tokens?

 Yes.
 SOL is required to cover transaction fees on the Solana network.
-Always keep a small balance handy.
+Always keep a small SOL balance available.

 Which Solana swap platform is best for beginners?

-It depends on what you are looking for.
-Many beginners find that using a Solana-compatible non-custodial wallet together with velto’s intuitive design, built-in swap routing, and focus on clear information makes learning to swap Solana tokens much easier.
+It depends on what you need.
+Many traders find that using a Solana-compatible non-custodial wallet alongside velto's built-in swap routing and transparent fee display makes the process considerably more manageable from the start.

 Published on